adamLutPhi/Z-Score-Altman/README.md

 you can access the license from here

 ## Disclaimer
-this is for educational purposes only
+this is for Educational purposes only
-The author is not held responsibaly, at all costs
+The author is not held responsibale, at all costs